You can apply to volunteer at music festivals with Hotbox Events by signing up to our online festival volunteer application!

 Additionally, the post below has a lot of information about the UK companies that provide staff to festivals including SIA security:

-Of course if you are interested in volunteering as an event steward with Hotbox Events we’d be happy for you to apply to join us!back to top
+Of course if you are interested in volunteering or working as an event steward with Hotbox Events we’d be happy for you to apply to join us!back to top

-As long as you are over 18 years of age before the arrival date you can apply to work at Download Festival, Latitude Festival, as well as EITHER the Reading Festival or Leeds Festival.
+As long as you are over 18 years of age before the arrival date you can apply to work at Download Festival, Latitude Festival, Camp Bestival Dorset, Camp Bestival Shropshire as well as EITHER Reading Festival or Leeds Festival.

-YOU CAN APPLY TO WORK AT: Download, Latitude, Camp Bestival & Reading Festival.
+YOU CAN APPLY TO WORK AT: Download, Latitude, Camp Bestival Dorset, Camp Bestival Shropshire & Reading Festival.

-YOU CAN APPLY TO WORK AT: Download, Latitude, Camp Bestival & Leeds Festival.
+YOU CAN APPLY TO WORK AT: Download, Latitude, Camp Bestival Dorset, Camp Bestival Shropshire & Leeds Festival.

-YOU CANNOT APPLY TO WORK AT: Reading & Leeds Festival (same weekend).back to top
+YOU CANNOT APPLY TO WORK AT BOTH: Reading AND Leeds Festival (same weekend).back to top

-Hotbox Studios Ltd principal place of business is at Unit 1, Middle Yard, Home Farm Road, Elvetham, Hook, Hampshire, RG27 8AW, United Kingdom.
-Registered Office: Hotbox Studios Ltd T/A Hotbox Events, c/o Ascot Drummond, Devonshire House, Manor way, Borehamwood, Hertfordshire, WD6 1QQ, United Kingdom.
-Registered in England & Wales, Cardiff 25 February 2003.
-Company No. 4677263.back to top
+Hotbox Events Ltd whose principal place of business is at River Barn, Unit 1, Middle Yard, Home Farm Road, Elvetham, Hampshire, RG27 8AW, United Kingdom.
+Registered Office: Hotbox Events Ltd, Devonshire House, Manor way, Borehamwood, Hertfordshire, WD6 1QQ, United Kingdom.
+Registered in England & Wales on 14th November 2022.
+Company No. 14482616.back to top

 Applications are processed online via the Hotbox Events PAAM Volunteer Software.